 The Viking Museum boasts three of the best preserved Viking ships in the world – the most famous being the Oseberg Ship.
 The ships were discovered in the 20th century and date back to c1000 AD.
 They were burial ships with the museum giving lots of information alongside other items contained within the ships.
 This is a must visit!

 You’ve probably heard that Oslo, and Scandinavia in general, is very expensive.
 Well, you hear correctly!
 We went to a fairly average restaurant and had two courses each with a drink each and it cost just over NOK 600 (£54 / €62 / $77).
-An alcoholic drink is around NOK 100 (£9 / €10 / $13) each so make sure you bring your credit cards!
+An alcoholic drink is around NOK 100 (£9 / €10 / $13) each so make sure you bring your credit cards for a weekend in Oslo!